This post may contain affiliate links. Please read my disclosure policy for more details.

-- LET THE DOUGH PROOF: cover the bowl with plastic wrap or a damp tea towel, place in a warm place (e.g. the oven), and let it rest for 1 hour/1 ½ hour, or just until the dough doubles in sized.
+- LET THE DOUGH PROOF: cover the bowl with plastic wrap or a damp tea towel, place in a warm place, and let it rest for 1 hour, or just until the dough doubles in sized.

 - When the dough is ready and fluffy, preheat the oven to 440°F/230°C, and cut a large piece of parchment paper (if you use a pizza stone) or use the parchment paper to line a large baking pan.

 - SHAPE THE DOUGH: scrape the edges of the bowl with a spatula and pour the dough onto the parchment paper, dust with some flour and starting from the center gently press it out with your fingers until you get approx a 9×13 inch pizza.
-Let it rest for 10 minutes.
+Let it rest for 10 minutes if time allows..

 - TOPPING: top with shredded mozzarella, peppers, and season with fine salt and cracked black pepper.